 Several dental conditions can be made worse or caused by being pregnant; practicing proper oral care and visiting your dentist regularly helps you maintain a healthy mouth.
 The following conditions are more likely to occur during pregnancy:

-A rise in hormone levels increase your chance of experiencing tender, swollen, or bleeding gums; this condition is known as gingivitis.
+A rise in hormone levels increases your chance of experiencing tender, swollen, or bleeding gums; this condition is known as gingivitis.
 It is the beginning stage of gum disease.

-The acid from morning sickness, eating extra carbs, frequent snacking, and other things associated with pregnancy make you more prone to develop tooth decay during this time.
+The acid from morning sickness, eating extra carbs, frequent snacking, and other things associated with being pregnant make you more prone to develop tooth decay during this time.

 Sometimes, tissue growths called pregnancy tumors develop on the gums during pregnancy.
 They are usually harmless, are thought to develop in connection with excess plaque, and often disappear after delivery.